 If you head north, the summer months will bring about the Midnight Sun where the sun shines 24 hours a day.

 Jobs in Sweden

-Sweden is recognised for its good working conditions and practices.
-It combines a capitalist economy with a strong public sector and welfare system.
-The jobs market is among the strongest in the world.
+Sweden's small, competitive economy relies heavily on foreign trade.
+The country is recognised for its good working conditions and practices and its jobs market is among the strongest in the world.

 How to get a job in Sweden